sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 - ( Things we could implement and/or interesting points discussed )

 <br>**Hypotheses (Valid or Invalid):**<br>
-- (What did they have to say that we didnt think about or what did they confirm to us that we did think about?)
+- (What did they have to say that we didn't think about or what did they confirm to us that we did think about?)

 <br>**Is Super Scouts! a Must/Nice/Don't Care:**<br>
 - (List what their overall thoughts were and specific features that they had a reaction to)

 ## Interview: 6<br>
 **Summary:** Due to busy schedules, we both decided it was better to have specific questions answered via email.
-Amber is VP of a fraternity organization called Kappa Kappa Psi, which specializes in helping other music ensembles on-campus.
+Amber is VP of a fraternity organization called Kappa Kappa Psi, which specializes in helping other music ensembles on campus.
 For the organization's communication, they use Email for formal communication and the BAND app for informal communication.
 Due to being a recognized organization, they must send information through multiple people in their hierarchy before it goes where it needs to, so the speed at which that happens is very important.
 For a new tool like this to be implemented for them, it would have to condense and mainstream communication, document storage, and website information; otherwise, it is a "Don't Care" for them.<br>
 **Interviewer:** Dalton Tippings<br>
 **Interviewee** Amber Young<br>
 **Date:** September 15th, 2023<br>
-**Consumer Segments:** She is a student at NAU and the VP of Kappa Kappa Psi, a fraternity organization dedicated to providing support to multiple music ensembles on-campus.<br>
+**Consumer Segments:** She is a student at NAU and the VP of Kappa Kappa Psi, a fraternity organization dedicated to providing support to multiple music ensembles on campus.<br>

 <br>**Key Insights:**<br>
 - For their organization, they use multiple websites for information, storage, and different forms of communication.
 Could make a hub for access to all of that information.
-- Have a way to combine formal and informal communication would eliminate using two separate applications, also would be less taxing on the members.
+- Having a way to combine formal and informal communication would eliminate using two separate applications, and also would be less taxing on the members.
 - "Signing off members" was an interest.
 Could add in more actions higher-up members could use.

 <br>**Memorable Quotes:**<br>
 - "Adding more methods of communication tends to be taxing on us and our officers, however, ways to condense and mainstream this information would be something we would be greatly interested  in.
-Particularly, the google drives (which we use for just document storage), chapter website, and official communication."
+Particularly, the Google drives (which we use for just document storage), chapter website, and official communication."
 - "The biggest gripe about our communication is that to use E-Mail we have to send it to our organization list serve.
 Then our Secretary has to approve it which can take a long time and sometimes the email never gets through the list serve making communication a nightmare especially if it’s important and urgent information."
 - "The most prevalent issue is members sending out information in advance and not last minute."
 - "Chats (multiple) for communication would be helpful"